usanli/swe573/README.md

 # SWE573 - Project: NameThatObject.com

-Hi everyone, I'm Umut Şanlı.
-I'm a Master's Student of Software Engineering program at Boğaziçi University.
-This repository is for my SWE573-Software Development Practice course.
+Hi everyone, I'm **Umut Şanlı**.
+I'm a Master's Student of **Software Engineering** program at **Boğaziçi University**.
+This repository is for my **SWE573-Software Development Practice** course.
 In this course, I'll be working on a software project and my progress can be followed from this repository.

 You can find the details about my project in Wiki page.